benthebenno/WooHack2025Submission/README.md

 To start you need to create a .env file in the backend directory.
 To do this please navigate to the backend directory and use the following command:

-After installing those two programs, run npm -i (to install all expo dependencies), then run pip install -r ./requirements.txt while inside the backend folder (this will install all the backend dependencies)

-To build the expo app, run npm start while in the app directory, then either run the program through an emulator or the expo app on your phone.

-To start the backend you need to create a .env file in the backend directory.
-To do this please navigate to the backend directory and use the following command:

 `touch .env`